karpathy/neuraltalk2/README.md

 ```

 Lastly, if you want to train you will also need to install [torch-hdf5](https://github.com/deepmind/torch-hdf5), and [h5py](http://www.h5py.org/), since we will be using hdf5 files to store the preprocessed data.

+Phew!
+Quite a few dependencies, sorry no easy way around it :\

 ### I just want to caption images